-Program: Equipment Program Sub-program: Information Technology Project Name: Digital Communication Enhanc Participation at City Hall ement / Public Submission ID: 7173 Location: City Hall Cost: \$350,129 OBI: \$ - Funding Sources: Capital Revolving: \$350,129 Scope: To replace the existing Council Cl by video conferencing based part The scope of this project is to do a Council Chambers.
-The last time includes all audio and video equip to Zoom enabling this room to als meetings. icipants for Coun a complete techn this technology w ment in the room cil and Committee me ology refresh of all ed vas upgraded was in 2 n and will also provide eetings. quipment for 2013.
-This a a tight integration Additionally, City meeting room fa remote meeting equipment enabli participants. •
+Program: Equipment Program Sub-program: Information Technology Project Name: Digital Communication Enhanc Participation at City Hall ement / Public Submission ID: 7173 Location: City Hall Cost: \$350,129 OBI: \$ - Funding Sources: Capital Revolving: \$350,129 Scope: To replace the existing Council Chamber equipment to enable optimal remote participation by video conferencing based participants for Council and Committee meetings.
+The scope of this project is to do a complete technology refresh of all equipment for Council Chambers.
+The last time this technology was upgraded was in 2013.
+This includes all audio and video equipment in the room and will also provide a tight integration to Zoom enabling this room to also conduct Zoom / YouTube streaming committee meetings.
+Additionally, City meeting room fa remote meeting equipment enabli participants. •

-Program: Equipment Program Sub-program: Information Technology Project Name: MS SQL Server Refresh Submission ID: 7163 Location: City Hall Cost: \$324,836 OBI: \$ - Funding Sources: Hardware Upgrade: Software: \$240,000 \$84,836 Scope: To refresh the SQL Server I system Tempest to Microsoft database (Oracle) in 2022.
-Server software and be designed. ft SQL Server.
-Tempo The resulting platform est will be ceasing sup n will also be upgraded port of the current I from the end-of-life SQL The scope of work is is to bu ıv 4 new hardware se rvers and MSSQL Ser ver Standard software
+Program: Equipment Program Sub-program: Information Technology Project Name: MS SQL Server Refresh Submission ID : 7163 Location: City Hall Cost: \$324,836 OBI: \$ - Funding Sources: Hardware Upgrade: Software: \$240,000 \$84,836 Scope: To refresh the SQL Server Database platform to accommodate the migration of Tax and Utility system Tempest to Microsoft SQL Server.
+Tempest will be ceasing support of the current database (Oracle) in 2022.
+The resulting platform will also be upgraded from the end-of-life SQL Server software and be designed to be highly available, fault tolerable, highly performant.
+The scope of work is is to b licenses.
+This will replace the Server Standard software ware.
+We will move all of the